5ecompendium/bestiary/_creatures/amnizu-variant.md

 ***Devil's Sight.*** Magical darkness doesn't impede the amnizu's darkvision.

-***Innate Spellcasting.*** The amnizu's innate spellcasting ability is Intelligence.
+***Innate Spellcasting.*** The amnizu's innate spellcasting ability is Intelligence (spell save DC 19, +11 to hit with spell attacks).
 The amnizu can innately cast the following spells, requiring no material components:

 * At will: <i>charm person, command</i>